azmilirfan11/AMLS_19-20_SN15053755/README.md

 3. main.py imports both utility files to be used for the data training and testing.
 The output of main.py produces training accuracy and testing accuracy for each tasks.

-4. Since dataset is irrelevant to be uploaded to github (since big in size), the extracted inputs from utility files saved the extracted inputs of image into dat file in a new folder called Datasets.
+4. dataset folder contains raw image.
+Meanwhile Datasets folder contains processed image or extracted inputs from image.

 5. Some support files are also included in the same directory as main.py(ie. shape_predictor_68_face_landmarks.dat)